tagohd/mono/Places/Genton/Genton.md

 ## Alternate Idea
 ![[Village_Theme_(Melancholy).mp3]]
 %%
+songTitle:: Village Theme (Melancholy) songRemarks:: I was originally going for "Song that plays when you come back later in the game and Genton has been razed", but I think it also kinda feels like a lullaby.
+Definitely less exciting than "Boringsville at Night".
+(Again, I wrote this not too long after I first wrote the original "Boringsville", but I never published it.)
 %%

 %%
 songTitleNew:: Village Theme (Melancholy) songRemarksNew:: I was originally going for "Song that plays when you come back later in the game and Genton has been razed", but I think it also kinda feels like a lullaby.
 Definitely less exciting than "Boringsville at Night".
 (Again, I wrote this not too long after I first wrote the original "Boringsville", but I never published it.)
+(You can delete all of this "new" metadata after you've listened to it.
+I'm doing it this way so that it still shows up in [[0.
+File overview#4 Files with Music]] but "Chromatic Changes" only shows new songs.)
 %%
 #chromaticChange #unheardByLun